aaronlmatch/aaronlmatch.github.io/_pages/about.md

 **Happenings**

+February 2024: Presented "Explaining ozone layer structure and self-healing" at NASA GISS Lunch Seminar Series.
+Thanks to Clara Orbe and Maggie DeLessio for hosting my visit.

+January 2024: Co-led an informal workshop at Princeton University, "Extreme Event Attribution: A critical review" with Ben Schaffer.

 January 2024: New [pre-print](https://egusphere.copernicus.org/preprints/2024/egusphere-2024-147/) posted: "Beyond self-healing: Stabilizing and destabilizing photochemical adjustment of the ozone layer".
 Feedback and comments welcome.

 January 2024: Presented "Beyond self-healing: Stabilizing and destabilizing photochemical adjustment of the ozone layer" to the Princeton AOS Dynamics Seminar.